Myofascial Release Massage

 Fascia plays a crucial role in the support of our bodies.
 It surrounds and attaches to everything inside of us and so provides stability within us by creating a constant pull.
 Everything within our body is held in suspension within the matrix of the fascia.
 In an ideal state, nothing within it touches, there is space between cells, bones, vessels, nerves and organs for moving freely.
 Recent research has proven that most of the pain we feel is coming from the fascia within our bodies.
 Because it is a three-dimensional web throughout the body, any change within it is amplified to the surrounding areas and deeper tissues.

 The use of myofascial release techniques in massage tend to be very slow and work gently into areas of restriction, allowing the fascia to release and ‘melt’ layer upon layer, easing any restrictions.
-The results are much more profound and generally long lasting than just working with muscles or bones.
+The results are profound and generally long lasting.

 This is a great method for treating any chronic pain conditions and for restoring alignment and mobility.